SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

     Get-SPOContainerType -ContainerTypeId <ContainerTypeId>
     ```

-1. Update Azure subscription or resource group associated with a container type:
+1. To update Azure subscription or resource group associated with a container type:

     ```powershell
     Set-SPOContainerType -ContainerTypeId <ContainerTypeId> [-AzureSubscriptionId <AzureSubscriptionId>] [-ResourceGroup <ResourceGroup>]
     ```
-## Set up a Pass-through Container Type
-Coming Soon

-## SharePoint Embedded meters
+## SharePoint Embedded Meters
 Refer to the [SharePoint Embedded meters](docs/embedded/concepts/admin-exp/meters.md) article to learn more about the pay-as-you-go meters supported.